RadioAstronomySoftwareGroup/pyradiosky/paper.md

 coordinate transforms and for VOTable support, it also interfaces with the lunarsky [@lunarsky] package to support moon-based coordinate systems.

+Pyradiosky is different than other commonly used code to handle catalogs, like TOPCAT [@topcat] and astropy's VOTable sub-package [@astropy], which are primarily table interfaces that support table operations but not the more complicated astronomy-aware operations (e.g. polarization coordinate transformations) supported by pyradiosky.
+Pyradiosky also unifies the interface for catalogs with HEALPix [@healpix] sky maps, which in existing packages are handled through separate packages like astropy-healpix [@astropy-healpix].

 As part of the Radio Astronomy Software Group suite (along with pyuvdata [@pyuvdata2017] and pyuvsim [@pyuvsim2019]), pyradiosky provides software infrastructure for a broad range of radio astronomy applications including